bouncepaw/mycorrhiza/README.md

 ## Contributing

 Help is always welcome!
-We have a [Telegram chat][tg] for development discussions.
+We have an IRC channel [#mycorrhiza on irc.libera.chat][irc] and a [Telegram chat][tg] for discussions and development.
 You can also sponsor the maintainer of Mycorrhiza, [@bouncepaw][bp], on [Boosty][bp-donate].
 If you want to contribute with code, you can either open a pull request on GitHub or send a patch to the [mailing list][mlist].
 Feel free to open an issue on GitHub or contact us directly.

+[irc]: irc://irc.libera.chat/#mycorrhiza
 [tg]: https://t.me/mycorrhizadev
 [bp]: https://github.com/bouncepaw
 [bp-donate]: https://boosty.to/bouncepaw
 [mlist]: https://lists.sr.ht/~handlerug/mycorrhiza-devel

-You can view the list of planned features at [our GitHub project kanban board](https://github.com/bouncepaw/mycorrhiza/projects/1).
+You can view the list of planned features on [our GitHub project kanban board](https://github.com/bouncepaw/mycorrhiza/projects/1).